HildoBijl/stepwise/frontend/src/ui/inputs/fieldInputs/textInputs/QuantityInput/README.md

 - `add`
 - `multiply`

-See the `FloatUnit` source code in the `shared` directory for details on this.
+See the `Quantity` source code in the `shared` directory for details on this.

 ## Options